Items of Interest

 Students may visit the rooms of other students, including those of the opposite sex, in the residence halls.
 Individual halls determine specific policies for quiet hours and visitation hours.
 All members of the hall are expected to understand and comply with university policies and to make these policies known to their guests.

 The campus is set up with an 802.11 b/g/n wireless network, with all public areas wired for access.
-If you are considering a notebook purchase, we recommend that you purchase a unit with a built-in 802.11/n wireless adapter.
-We will be adding more access points in the residence halls to enhance coverage for these buildings.
 Student-installed wireless-access points and routers are not allowed on our network; when we find them, we will disable them.
 They compete with our wireless system and create support issues by issuing incorrect network addresses to other computers in the residence halls.
 Please do not bring a wireless-access device to campus.

 Final Exams and Travel Arrangements

 All students are required to take final exams at their scheduled times.
-Please check with your student before making travel arrangements or buying airline tickets.
+Please be sure to check with your student before making any travel arrangements or buying airline tickets.

 Orientation Weekend offers seminars for parents of new students.
-(See the “Sneak Peek” flyer enclosed in the summer parent mailing.)
-You’re encouraged to attend one or both seminars.
+(See the "Sneak Peek" flyer enclosed in the summer parent mailing.)
+You're encouraged to attend one seminar or both.

-This weekend gives parents the opportunity to get to know Whitworth better, through faculty-led mini- presentations, varsity athletics events, worship, and Whitworth Theatre’s fall production.
-Time is also set aside for parents to enjoy on-campus visits with their student.
-This year’s Family Weekend coincides with Whitworth’s 125th Anniversary Celebration, where the entire Whitworth community is invited to return to campus to celebrate Whitworth’s 125 years of providing a mind-and-heart education.
-For more information and to register, visit www.whitworth.edu/125weekend.
+This weekend gives parents and families the opportunity to get to know Whitworth better, through faculty-led mini- presentations, varsity athletics events, worship, and Whitworth Theatre's fall production.
+Time is also set aside for parents to enjoy on-campus visits with their students.
+For more information and to register, visit www.whitworth.edu/familyweekend.

 Car Registration and Vehicle Policies